Dr. Kenneth Ferraro

 Dr. Samir Sinha

-Samir Sinha, MD, DPhil, is the Director of Geriatrics at Mount Sinai and the University Health Network Hospitals in Toronto and was recently appointed the Peter and Shelagh Godsoe Chair in Geriatrics at Mount Sinai Hospital.
-He is also an Assistant Professor in the Departments of Medicine, Family and Community Medicine, and the Institute of Health Policy, Management and Evaluation at the University of Toronto and an Assistant Professor of Medicine at the Johns Hopkins University School of Medicine.
+Samir Sinha, MD, DPhil, FRCPC, AGSF is the Director of Geriatrics at Sinai Health System and the University Health Network in Toronto.
+He is also an Associate Professor in the Departments of Medicine, Family and Community Medicine, and the Institute of Health Policy, Management and Evaluation at the University of Toronto and an Assistant Professor of Medicine at the Johns Hopkins University School of Medicine.
 In 2012, he was appointed by the Government of Ontario to serve as the expert lead of Ontario's Seniors Strategy.

 Canada's First National Dementia Strategy: What You Need to Know

 As part of its commitment to improving the lives of Canadians with dementia, as well as their families and their caregivers, Canada is moving forward with a National Dementia Strategy.
 Dr. Sinha, who created much of Ontario's Dementia Strategy, and currently serves as a Member of the Ministerial Advisory Board on Dementia, will share with participants the details behind the development of Canada's First National Dementia Strategy.
-The Strategy will consider the experiences of those living with dementia and will build on the innovative work already underway across the country.
+The Strategy is unique in that it was shaped by those living with dementia and looks to build on the innovative work already underway across the country.

 Dr. Vivian Stamatopoulos